-The current fever has attracted a slew of creators, big and little, to an arena where they can profit off their work within the cryptocurrency space.
+The current hype has attracted a slew of creators, big and little, to an arena where they can profit off their NFT pictures within the cryptocurrency space.

-NFT photography is mostly known to increase a creator’s revenue, to add more art to an investor’s collection, and for the perks related to the cryptocurrency world.
+NFT photography is mostly known to increase a creator’s revenue and add more art to an investor’s collection, and the perks related to the cryptocurrency world.

-Because the NFT world can be confusing at first for starters and because it isn’t always easy to find the right information, we’ll go through everything you need to know about NFT photography and the best photography NFT marketplace.
+Because the NFT world can be confusing at first for starters and because it isn’t always easy to find the right information, we’ll go through everything you need to know about NFT photography, how to sell NFT images, and the best photography NFT marketplace.

-According to Wikipedia, a non-fungible token (NFT) is data (images, videos, GIFs, and more) kept on a blockchain that guarantees an item to be 100% unique and unchangeable.
+According to Wikipedia, the NFT meaning (Non-Fungible Token) is data (images, videos, GIFs, and more) kept on a blockchain that guarantees an item to be 100% unique and unchangeable.

 Non-fungible tokens can be represented by media files such as videos and images in different formats.
 And this is why selling photos as NFT has become so popular among photographers.